benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 5.md

 | 2   | sam  | 50    |
 | 3   | meg  | 75    |
 | 4   | NULL | 99      |

+#### Left join
+A LEFT JOIN joins two tables and returns all records from the left table, and the matching records from the right table.
+In the event there are no matches in the right side, there will be 0 rows with columns from the right table.

+#### Right join